aroramayank2002/AutomationTestAndFrankly01/ReadMe.md

 ## Usage

-The following commands are mostly used:
+The following command is used to execute the code and reports are generated in target folder:
 ```
 mvn clean install
 ```